 Okay, look – this origin is obviously no match for the one from That Other Show in terms of pathos or imagination, but quite frankly?
 It could’ve been much, much worse.
 Here’s a dirty little secret about Mr. Freeze: no Batman work has really managed to adapt the Dini origin without mangling it, and that includes the graphic novel Dini himself wrote to bring the Nora origin into the comics continuity.
 In case you haven’t read that one (look away, all ye who fear spoilers)…

 About halfway into the story, Freeze accidentally shatters Nora’s cryo-tube with his freeze ray and kills her.
 Since this happened during a fight with Batman, Freeze immediately declares an eternal vendetta on him, and the rest of the comic is just about him carrying out said vendetta.
-In fact, here’s the final page:
+In fact, here’s what the final page looks like:

 Not exactly “I can only beg your forgiveness, and hope you can hear me somehow… someplace…”, is it?

 But wait, you say.
 Dozens of writers work on the comics continuity.
 Surely one of them changed Freeze for the better after Dini had done his bit?